 Graphic design has taken the world by storm.
 And while it might feel like a newly emerging industry, it has existed for years, while constantly evolving in the hands of professional designers and modernization.
-These artists are continuously setting the pace, showing the world what their art has to offer – just check Andy Warhol and Norman Rockwell.
+These artists are continuously setting the pace, showing the world what their art has to offer – just check Andy Warhol.

 It is everybody’s dream to see their names on tabloids one day, but until then, as an upcoming creative, you should continue practicing by dwelling on the existing works and creating your own oeuvre d’art with online graphic design bundles and clipart.
 By following others, you will eventually develop your own style and become one of the greatest artists to influence the world of graphic design.

 Having a role model is a great way to kickstart your career, so in no particular order, here are a few influential graphic designers to be inspired by: